snowplow/snowplowanalytics.com/_posts/2018-08-21-iglu-r10-released/index.md

 Preparing a JSON schema can be a laborious process that likely takes time and requires several iterations.
 However, it's possible to upload work-in-progress schema to your registry, or store them elsewhere, until they're ready to be used.

-In order to improve the Iglu experience with respect to this workflow, R10 Tiflis introduces a new service, `Draft Schemas`, to handle unfinished, i.e. `draft` schemas.
+Knowing that this is a common practice among users working with schema, R10 Tiflis introduces a new service, `Draft Schemas`, to handle unfinished, i.e. `draft`, schemas.
 This new service comes with seven endpoints, hosted under `/api/draft/`;

 * `GET HOST/api/draft/public`: Retrieves all public & draft schemas
 * `GET HOST/api/draft/{vendor}`: Retrieves all draft schemas belonging to a specific vendor